My Top 50 UK Hip Hop Albums

 Now, I’m not taking a pop at those guys by any means, but greatest emcees of all time?
 To be fair to Noisey, the list is produced by a panel of select guests so it’s undoubtedly skewed, but it’s probably wiser to research in depth if you’re going to put out a definitive list (missing out descriptions on several entries also comes across as lazy and amateurish).

 So, having said all that, here’s another list that’s entirely personal and subjective and won’t fulfil any of the criteria I just set whatsoever.
-I suppose the difference is that I won’t claim this list to be definitive and there’ll plenty of gaps in my knowledge (I’ve also incidentally missed out a couple of the guys mentioned above now that I read back….).
+I suppose the difference is that I won’t claim this list to be definitive and there will plenty of gaps in my knowledge (I’ve also incidentally missed out a couple of the guys mentioned above now that I read back….).
+Also, just to address the REAL older heads: I’m not a huge fan of Britcore, sorry, so not much from that era makes it through regardless.
 Nevertheless, if you’re new to UK hip hop and want to discover new albums, hopefully there’ll be some stuff here you can sink your teeth into.

 For clarity, there’s no garage/grime stuff here at all — they’re separate genres in my eyes.
 I love The Streets as much as the next person but it doesn’t really fit under the hip hop umbrella.
 The only thing I would highlight is that some of my absolute favourites dropped in the early 2000s, which many people regard as a golden age for UK hip hop.
 If anyone’s interested specifically in the Scottish artists I mention, you can check out the blog/podcast I run at www.scotlandstandup.co.uk.
 With that all out the way, here’s my top 50 hip hop records made in the UK: